MaayanLab/clustergrammer/README.md

 You can install [clustergrammer.js](#clustergrammer-javascript-library) by downloading the [latest release](https://github.com/MaayanLab/clustergrammer/releases/latest) or with npm `npm install clustergrammer`.
 You also install [clustergrammer.py](#clustergrammer-python-library) by downloading the [latest release](https://github.com/MaayanLab/clustergrammer-py/releases/latest) or with pip `pip install clustergrammer`.

-The easiest way to visualize a matrix of your own data is to follow the [example Python workflow](#example-python-workflow)) that demonstrates how to use the Python library [clustergrammer.py](#clustergrammer-python-library)).
-Users can also generate the visualization json (see example [mult_view.json](json/mult_view.json)) using another programming language as long as they adhere to the [format](https://github.com/MaayanLab/clustergrammer-json).
+The easiest way to visualize a matrix of your own data is to follow the [example Python workflow](#example-python-workflow) that demonstrates how to use the Python library [clustergrammer.py](#clustergrammer-python-library).
+Users can also generate the JSON for clustergrammer.js (see the example [mult_view.json](json/mult_view.json)) using their own scripts as long as they adhere to the [format](https://github.com/MaayanLab/clustergrammer-json).

 # Clustergrammer JavaScript Library